Aggregated hold out for sparse linear regression with a robust loss function: Introduction

 \section{Introduction}

 From the statistical learning point of view, linear regression is a risk-minimization problem wherein the aim is to minimize the average \emph{prediction error} $\phi(Y - \theta^T X)$ on a new, independent data-point $(X,Y)$, as measured by a \emph{loss function} $\phi$.
-When $\phi(x) = x^2$, this yields classical least-squares regression; however, Lipschitz-continuous loss functions have better robustness properties and are therefore preferred in the presence of heavy-tailed noise.
-In general, substracting the risk of the (distribution-dependent) optimal predictor yields a measure of performance for estimators, called the \emph{excess risk}, which coïncides with the $L^2$ norm in the least-squares case.
+When $\phi(x) = x^2$, this yields classical least-squares regression; however, Lipschitz-continuous loss functions have better robustness properties and are therefore preferred in the presence of heavy-tailed noise, since they require fewer moment assumptions on $Y$ \cite{Chinot2020,Huber2009}.
+Similarly to the $L^2$ norm in the least-squares case, measures of performance for estimators can be derived from robust loss functions by substracting the risk of the (distribution-dependent) optimal predictor, yielding the so-called \emph{excess risk}.

-In the high-dimensional setting, where $X \in \mathbb{R}^d$ with potentially $d >> n$, minimizing the risk over all $\theta$s is impossible; some assumptions must be made.
+In the high-dimensional setting, where $X \in \mathbb{R}^d$ with potentially $d > n$, full linear regression cannot be achieved in general: the minimax excess risk is bounded below by a positive function of $\frac{d}{n}$ (proposition \ref{prop_minimax_huber_reg}).
+Stronger assumptions on the regression coefficient $\theta$ are needed in order to estimate it consistently.

 A popular approach is to suppose that only a small number $k_*$ of covariates are relevant to the prediction of $Y$, so that $\theta$ may be sought among the \emph{sparse} vectors with less than $k_*$ non-zero components.
-Estimators which target such problems include the Lasso and its variants, LARS, stagewise regression and the classical greedy procedures of stepwise regression.
+Estimators which target such problems include the Lasso \cite{Tib:1996}, least-angle regression \cite{efron2004} (a similar, but not identical method \cite[Section 3.4.4]{Hastie2009}), and stepwise regression \cite[Section 3.3.2]{Hastie2009}.
 In the robust setting, variants of the Lasso with robust loss functions have been investigated by a number of authors \cite{lambert-lacroix2011, Rosset-Zhu2007,Chen-Wang-McKeown2010, Wang-Li-Jiang2007}.

-Such methods generally introduce a free hyperparameter which regulates the "sparsity" of the estimator; sometimes this is directly the number of non-zero components, as in stepwise procedures, sometimes not, as in the Lasso.
+Such methods generally introduce a free hyperparameter which regulates the "sparsity" of the estimator; sometimes this is directly the number of non-zero components, as in stepwise procedures, sometimes not, as in the case of the Lasso, which uses a regularization parameter $\lambda$.
 In any case, the user is left with the problem of calibrating this hyperparameter.